R4DDER5/CZ/project-scope.md

 This agreement is based on the following assumptions:

-- Design with Home will be providing creative layout and designs.
-- Shanti Infotech will be providing the development team.
+- Tasol will be providing the development team.
-- myWarehouse will be providing the distribution and shipping.
-- CDL will be providing the printing and shipping.
-- vitagen-x.com will be providing the external DNA reports
+- jobadder will be providing the access to job posting boards.
+- No new client templates will be requested until existing templates have been replicated.
 - Appropriate secure file storage to be decided
 - Appropriate linux hosting to be decided